 We continue to look at types of relationships in Year 10, and also include family responsibilities.
 Pupils will address the problem of drugs and get the opportunity to produce and develop their own CV.
 Prior to the start of the year pupils complete an induction day, which covers areas including CPR, study skills, stress management and careers.

 During the course of this year’s work, we include a lot of work on careers and preparing for exams, including managing relaxation and stress.
-We also look at personal money management, driving and checking for cancer.
+We also look at acceptance, understanding and respect for LGBT+ issues, personal money management, driving and checking for cancer

 Our Year 12 students have three whole afternoons on a specific topic, the first one being a visiting speaker who will address managing stress levels.

 Before we send our students out into the world, we feel that it is important to arm them for some of life’s major events.
-We therefore include modules on preparing for university, transition from university to employment, mental health and topical political issues.
+We therefore include modules on preparing for university, transition from university to employment, mental health, money management, consumer rights, future careers and topical political issues.